Last Updated: September 16, 2017

 The matrix code on stereo promo auctions found are:

 Similar to mono, stereo promos were found in four combinations of offset letter pairs, unique letters are E, K, AC and AE; each found as side 1 and side 2, but never mixed eg there is no 1E/1AC or 1K/AE.
 No other letters were found.
 Stereo promos leapfrog the expected alphabetic progression jumping from E (5th cutting) to AE (16th cutting).

 Stereo promos were produced from four lacquers: E, K, AC and AE.
 They occur in similar offset mirrored pairs: E/K, K/E, AC/AE, AE/AC.

 Lacquers used to press Kind of Blue stereo promos continued in use, except E, which joined the list of lacquers which were never used.

 Summary – what we learn from promos

-A small number of lacquers were responsible for generating promos, manufactured in one plant, probably Terre Haute, Indiana
+A small number of lacquers were responsible for generating promos, manufactured in one plant, thought to be Bridgeport Conn.

 A lacquer includes Side 1 and Side 2.
 A limited number of lacquers/ stampers were used in pressing promos, Side 1 and Side 2 were drawn from different pairings, not symmetrical (not 1A/1A) nor sequential (not 1A/1B).